AbdallahAndroid/fastor_app_ui_widget/README.md

 * Get ride of RenderFlex overflowed by pixels.
 * Basics ui widget with extra feature not found at normal widget.
 Example widget:
     * PageFastor, TextFastor, ImageFastor, RowFastor, ColumnFastor, TextFieldFastor ..etc
+* Can Write Widget Type Fastor Inside Regular Widget Flutter and vise versa:
+    * Example : can use "ColumnFastor()" inside "Column()" regular and vise versa
+    * Example : can use "TextFastor()" inside "Column()" regular or inside "ColumnFastor"
+    * Don't Worry About Using Widget Type Fastor With Regular Widget
 * Helping make coding faster by use Utils.
 Example Classes:
   * NetworkManager, LanguageTools, ... etc.

 ## Get Start
 1- import dependence in yaml file: